makerdao/community/governance/polls/Proposal - Add UNI-V2-DAI-USDC as a Collateral Type - February 1, 2021.md

 ---
 # Poll: Add UNI-V2-DAI-USDC (UniswapV2 DAI-USDC LP Token) as a Collateral Type - February 1, 2021

-The MakerDAO governance facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the MakerDAO mandated actors.
+The MakerDAO Governance Facilitator has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the MakerDAO mandated actors.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, February 1 at 16:00 UTC.

 **This is a binary vote.
 In a binary vote, you may vote for a single option.
 You should vote for the option which you prefer.
 Alternatively, if you would accept either of the two options and have no preference between them, you should abstain.**